weyandtim/electricity_usage/README.md

 This project was done as a software practical by Tim Weyand and Nemo Glade, under supervision of Dominic Kempf.

+If you wish to contribute to electricity\_usage open an issue in the issue tracker of the [GitHub project](https://github.com/weyandtim/electricity_usage/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Acknowledgments